motherofcoconuts/async-dramatiq/README.md

 # Dramatiq with Asyncio
 [Dramatiq](https://dramatiq.io/) is a background task-processing library for Python with a focus on simplicity, reliability and performance.

-This package extends Dramatiq to provide the following:
+This package, [async-dramatiq](https://pypi.org/project/async-dramatiq/), extends Dramatiq to provide the following:
   1. Support for Asyncio ( [issue #238](https://github.com/Bogdanp/dramatiq/issues/238) )
   2. Message scheduling support ( [scheduling cookbook](https://dramatiq.io/cookbook.html#scheduling-messages) )